jetbrains-academy/sql-course/Lesson6/task3/task.md

     FROM Flight
     GROUP BY spacecraft_id, EXTRACT(YEAR FROM flight_date)
 ),
--- This CTE aggregates the counts calculated by the previous CTE, grouping by spacecraft only.
+-- This CTE calculates flight subtotals grouping by spacecraft only.
 S AS (
     SELECT spacecraft_id, SUM(flight_count) AS total_flight_count FROM T GROUP BY spacecraft_id
-)
+),
+-- This CTE calculates the grand total value of flights.
--- Here starts the main query.
+R AS (SELECT SUM(total_flight_count) AS grand_total FROM S) -- Here starts the main query.
 It joins the outputs of the two CTEs so that in the result, in every row we -- get a spacecraft id, year, the count of flights of the spacecraft in that year and the total count of flights -- made by the spacecraft.
-SELECT * FROM T JOIN S USING(spacecraft_id)
+SELECT * FROM T JOIN S JOIN R USING(spacecraft_id)
 ```

 Common table expressions have a great power, and naturally, it comes with great responsibility.